 Our form coverage kicks off on Friday with full form guides for Geelong and Wagga, plus fields, colours and tips for Gunnedah and Ipswich.

-The metro racing this Saturday is at Caulfield in Melbourne, Warwick Farm in Sydney, Morphettville in Adelaide, Doomben in Brisbane and Ascot in Perth.
+The metro racing this Saturday is at Flemington in Melbourne, Randwick in Sydney, Gawler in SA, Doomben in Brisbane and Belmont in Perth.

-Winning Post carries full-colour liftout guides for all those meetings plus Yarra Valley (Vic/SA/Tas edition), Kembla Grange (NSW edition) and Gold Coast (Queensland edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.
+Winning Post carries full-colour liftout guides for all those meetings plus Newcastle (NSW edition) and Gold Coast (Queensland edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.

-On Sunday we've got liftout formguides for four more TAB meetings plus fields, ratings, tips and colours for a stack more Sunday and Monday programs.
+On Sunday we've got liftout formguides for four more TAB meetings including Grand National day at the Bool and Maclean Cup day at Grafton, plus fields, ratings, tips and colours for a stack more Sunday and Monday programs.